Alsandre/sweeft_digital_assignment/BACKLOG.md

 - this means that search term that is read from seachBar is first checked against history, and if no entries found in history, then we make call to endpoint for new collection
 - on the other hand if we have saved more then 1 page we need to render 1 page only and render rest of pages if scrolled down to bottom
 - fixed for rtk cache, upon changing query, reset page to 1
+- .!
+- I have tried implementing infinite scroll without rtk
+- there are two main reasons for that:
+- first: handmade logic is more controlled, when well managed ofcrz!, than logic built on abstractions, personal opinion!
+- second: I am building this demo app using rtk to demonstrate my hubmle knowledge of it, but I think that my strong side is understanding of fundamentals, without which it is hard to actually understand abstracted logic.
+- I have implemented business logic and wired up things,